To promote the life-long development of healthy, empowered, and responsible young citizens.

 Residents at the Krier Center are part of our community and, as they mature, they will assume adult roles in the community.
 Through individual treatment plans developed with input from professionals including, but not limited to, psychologists, teachers, parents, medical staff, counselors, probation officers and treatment officers, residents are given the opportunity to address issues that have affected them.
 The intent of the treatment provided is to resolve these issues and provide residents the tools needed to make better decisions and choices in their lives to successfully enter adulthood and contribute to the community.
 Family members are integral to the continued success of residents after graduation from the Krier Center.
 Krier Center staff make every effort to involve family members in the development of treatment plans as well as aftercare plans prior to graduation.

 The ROPES challenge program utilizes hands-on problem solving tasks to illustrate concepts of teamwork, esteem building, accomplishment and goal setting.
 The course includes a 50-foot tower with sections for climbing and rappelling.
 ROPES facilitators use both low and high elements.

-The Special Projects program at the Krier Center provides residents a mechanism to explore talents they may not have developed.
+The Special Projects program provides residents a mechanism to explore talents they may not have yet developed.
 These programs are educational, culturally enriching and entertaining.